tlhunter/mobile-game-skeleton/README.md

 npm install
 ```

-Project was built using `cordova@5.3.3`, YMMV with different versions.
+Project was built using `cordova@5.3.3`, your mileage may vary with different versions.

 ### Building